Robert von Keudell: Life

 Robert von Keudell married on February 1, 1870 Hedwig Louise von Patow (1842–1882), a daughter of the politician Robert von Patow.
-After the death of his first wife, he married Alexandra von Grünhof (1861–1933), daughter of the Duke Ernst von Württemberg (1807–1868) They had three children together:
+After the death of his first wife, he married Alexandra von Grünhof (1861–1933), daughter of the Duke Ernst von Württemberg (1807–1868), and granddaughter of Duke Alexander of Württemberg and Princess Antoinette of Saxe-Coburg-Saalfeld.
+They had three children together: